Rwanda: Media and communications

-In October 2019, Mara Corporation launched the first African made smartphone in Rwanda.
+In October 2019, Mara Corporation launched the first African-made smartphone in Rwanda.
+Following its launch in 2024, Airtel Rwanda, in cooperation with the Rwandan government, released the most affordable smartphone in the world, the Airtel Imagine 4G.
+The phone was introduced as part of the ConnectRwanda 2.0 initiative.
+It costs only 20,000 RWF (approximately US$14.49).

 Infrastructure

 The Rwandan government prioritised funding of water supply development during the 2000s, significantly increasing its share of the national budget.
 This funding, along with donor support, caused a rapid increase in access to safe water; in 2015, 74% of the population had access to safe water, up from about 55% in 2005; the government has committed to increasing this to 100% by 2017.
 The country's water infrastructure consists of urban and rural systems that deliver water to the public, mainly through standpipes in rural areas and private connections in urban areas.
 In areas not served by these systems, hand pumps and managed springs are used.
 Despite rainfall exceeding 750 mm annually in most of the country, little use is made of rainwater harvesting, and residents are forced to use water very sparingly, relative to usage in other African countries.
-Access to sanitation remains low; the United Nations estimates that in 2006, 34% of urban and 20% of rural dwellers had access to improved sanitation.
+Access to sanitation remains low; the United Nations estimates that in 2006, 34% of urban and 20% of rural dwellers had access to improved sanitation, with this statistic increasing to 92% for the total population (95% urban and 91% rural) in 2022.
 Kigali is one of the cleanest cities in Africa.
 Government policy measures to improve sanitation are limited, focusing only on urban areas.
 The majority of the population, both urban and rural, use public shared pit latrines.

 Rwanda's electricity supply was, until the early 2000s, generated almost entirely from hydroelectric sources; power stations on Lakes Burera and Ruhondo provided 90% of the country's electricity.
 A combination of below average rainfall and human activity, including the draining of the Rugezi wetlands for cultivation and grazing, caused the two lakes' water levels to fall from 1990 onwards; by 2004 levels were reduced by 50%, leading to a sharp drop in output from the power stations.
 This, coupled with increased demand as the economy grew, precipitated a shortfall in 2004 and widespread loadshedding.
 As an emergency measure, the government installed diesel generators north of Kigali; by 2006 these were providing 56% of the country's electricity, but were very costly.
 The government enacted a number of measures to alleviate this problem, including rehabilitating the Rugezi wetlands, which supply water to Burera and Ruhondo and investing in a scheme to extract methane gas from Lake Kivu, expected in its first phase to increase the country's power generation by 40%.
 Only 18% of the population had access to electricity in 2012, though this had risen from 10.8% in 2009.
 The government's Economic Development and Poverty Reduction Strategy for 2013–18 aims to increase access to electricity to 70% of households by 2017.